-Now heading into year four, patterns are starting to emerge.
+Now heading into year eight, patterns are starting to emerge.
 A strongly philopatric and long-lived species such as the sage-grouse can be slow to adapt, and are attempting to “rebuild” rather than find a new home.
-The lack of plasticity in responding to the fire has a fitness cost in terms of reproductive success and markedly reduced adult survival.
+The lack of plasticity in responding to the fire has a fitness cost in terms of reproductive success and markedly reduced adult survival, resulting in reductions in population growth.
 Linking these demographics to space use is our next challenge in attempting to unravel how we might improve restoration efforts post-fire to benefit grouse.

 Warner Mountains Juniper Removal: Are there biological benefits to sage-grouse?